Nationwide Insurance Review: Car Insurance Ratings You Need to Know

 Overall the total number of complaints received by the NAIC has decreased, going from 107 filed complaints in 2015 to 85 complaints in 2017 and 40 complaints in 2018.
 Nationwide ranked 35 out of 50 on the 2017 California Consumer Complaint Study, right beneath Hartford Underwriters Insurance Company and direct above Farmers Specialty Insurance Company.

-When auto insurance companies determine the price of an auto insurance policy, they use numerous variables including your age, the type of car your drive, and where you live.
-Fortunately, the California Department of Insurance has a rate estimation tool that lets consumer compare average annual premiums for different scenarios across a wide range of companies.
+When auto insurance companies determine the price of an auto insurance policy, they use numerous variables including your age, the type of car you drive, and where you live.
+Fortunately, the California Department of Insurance has a rate estimation tool that lets consumers compare average annual premiums for different scenarios across a wide range of companies.
 The following scenarios show you just how much insurance premiums differ with slight changes.

 For example, consider the average annual premiums for a single male living in San Francisco, California who drives a Toyota Camry, has been licensed for between 9 and 15 years, has no violations on his record, and drives between 12,000 and 15,000 miles per year.
 This driver can expect to pay $1,176 for his annual premium for a basic liability policy from Nationwide.
 It’s a bit higher than Alliance United ($1,198) and slightly lower than Esurance ($1,146).